andrewjahn/AndysBrainBook/docs/OpenScience/OS/MRIQC.rst

   cat $HOME/BIDS_tutorial/code/mriqc.sh

 Before running, change the container variable in the script to either *docker* or *singularity*, depending on which container you installed.
-To run the script type the following into the command line, line by line:
+To run the script type the following into the terminal, line by line:

 ::